 The purpose and value of performance reviews

-In short, in organizations where performance management is done well, employees will see reviews as one of many tools that help them succeed.
+In organizations where performance management is done well, employees will see reviews as one of many tools that help them succeed.

 3 ways to help your employees understand the value of performance reviews

 Crafting an effective performance review process requires preparation and practice, and employers and managers must model the thoughtfulness they hope to see from their employees.

 First-time managers, in particular, should prepare extensively before conducting their first performance reviews.
 Those who foster a culture of employee engagement and buy-in for performance reviews should concentrate on attainable goals.
 Employers must communicate the benefits of performance reviews for employees and demonstrate that performance reviews can lead to real change.
 This will help employers and employees work together to create a larger culture of feedback and recognition.